ioilmio/sunny/README.md

 ## About The Project

 ### This is a page for a fictional restaurant, and is intended as MVP;
+### This is a weather web app is consuming OpenWeatherMap API to get weather city's info and Pexels API for the background image

 ### Built With